navamivk/EduGuard/README.md

   - Admins (typically teachers) have privileged roles:
     - Authority to register students into the database.
     - Manage user roles: Admins can promote/demote users based on academic responsibilities.

-- Password Policy:
-  - During registration, students create a basic account with a simple password.
-  - Students are prompted to change their password, which must adhere to the following rules:
-    - Minimum 6 characters
-    - At least one uppercase letter
-    - At least one numeric character
-    - At least one special character

 - Login Features:
   - Captcha: Implemented Node.js captcha.
   - 2FA Authentication with Email OTP for admin login for enhanced security.